 Slips are not uncommon in the kitchen, however most of the time they’re preventable.
 The most important rule is to never leave spills on the floor.
 They should be cleaned up as soon as they get noticed.
 A wet, slippery floor can be a serious hazard for the elderly.
 Inspect the sink and look for water leak signs from time to time.

 If you have rugs in the kitchen, make sure they’re non-slip ones.
-In case you’re planning to renovate the kitchen, choose non-slip porcelain tiles.
+In case you’re planning to renovate the kitchen, choose non-slip porcelain tiles (here’s how you can make your existing tile floor less slippery).
 If you want a cheaper solution, use vinyl flooring or apply anti-slip coating.
 You can also encourage your loved ones to wear non-slip socks or non-slip slippers.

 Make sure there’s enough light everywhere in the kitchen at any time of the day.